Pvt. E-2, H Company, 63rd

 In February 1956, accepted

 as a student for the Doctorate in Social Psychology at the Sorbonne, I

 90 days early.
 My chief accomplishment during 21 months in the US

-despite not having been promoted to even the lowest active duty
+despite not having been promoted to even the lowest active duty rank

-Private First Class.
+of Private First Class.

 I concluded my illustrious military career as an E-2.